Draft Resource Management Plans Released for Review

 Through OPLMA, the St. George Field Office was directed to develop comprehensive management plans for the two NCAs and also take actions on other public lands in Washington County that require the St. George Field Office Record of Decision (ROD) and RMP (approved in 1999, amended in 2001) be amended.
 The three planning efforts were initiated concurrently in 2010, thereby facilitating the preparation of a single EIS to disclose the environmental consequences of implementing the two new land use plans and an amendment to the current St. George Field Office RMP.

-The Draft NCA RMPs and Draft RMP Amendment/DEIS documents can be reviewed using several methods including the following:
+The Proposed NCA RMPs and Proposed RMP Amendment/FEIS documents can be reviewed using several methods including the following:

 - View or download the Adobe Acrobat (PDF) documents from the links located on the right of this page under "Review Documents."